About Us

 I originally became interested in bushcrafting at age 6 when I saw "Jeremiah Johnson" for the first time.
 Not long after, Grizzly Adams started as a weekly TV show (yes, I'm dating myself here!) and I would watch it every week, completely mesmerized.

 Though originally an eastern boy, I was lucky enough to spend a year in Colorado at age 17, so I got to live out a dream by camping for weeks at a time in the Pike National Forest.
-I'd spend days on end practicing skills from Olsen's survival book, like making bows from wild locust, arrows shafts from wild rose bushes, chipping obsidian, and wrapping the feathers and arrowheads with natural sinew and gluing them together with boiled pine pitch.
+I'd spend days on end practicing skills from Olsen's survival book, like making primitive bows and arrows from the wild materials I found in the mountains.
 I got so good at it that a couple of local tourist shops started buying them from me to resell to tourists!

 So there you have it!

-I really appreciate all the site traffic we've had since we began and want to thank you all for visiting.
-I do love to hear comments,, so please let me know what you think!
+I really appreciate all the traffic we've had since we began and want to thank you all for visiting.
+I do love to hear comments, so please let me know what you think!

 Cheers,